About Mini Plush Lop's

 An example of endless possibilities includes one of my breeding doe’s named Pearl, she is a beautiful smoke pearl who happens to have the astrex gene, making her fur appear crimped or wavy.
 This is a very desirable and unique trait making Pearl extra special!

 After years of selective breeding and literally thousands of rabbits later, the Mini Plush Lop was finally created.
 The perfect “Story Book Bunny” is what their creator Devie D’Anniballe affectionately called them.
 There are standard sized or “Large Sized” Plush lops in Europe, but the American made Mini Plush Lop is the smallest of the two breeds.
 Mini Plush Lops are not accepted into the ARBA.
-I personally hope to keep it this way.
+We personally hope to keep it this way.
 Once mass production of any breed starts, the quality and uniqueness goes down.
-When a rabbit breed becomes popular it becomes a hit in the rabbit breeding world for a time and that’s when you start to see different breeds of rabbits popping up in animal shelters that were once only seen at rabbit shows.
-The best way to keep a breed out of animal shelters is to keep if off the show table, too.
-I am a member of the ARBA and I truly respect and appreciate all they do for the rabbit industry.
-But it is still my hope that the Mini Plush Lop remains a specialty breed.
+When a rabbit breed becomes popular it becomes a hit in the rabbit breeding world for a time and that’s when you start to see different breeds of rabbits popping up in animal shelters and pet stores that were once only seen at rabbit shows.
+The best way to keep a breed out of animal shelters and pet stores is to keep them off the show table, too.
+As members of the ARBA, we truly respect and appreciate all they do for the rabbit industry.
+But it is still our hope that the Mini Plush Lop remains a specialty breed.